philliplab/yasss/README.md

 The arg_checker performs basic sanity checks on the arguments and is seperated from the actual function itself so that error checking and debigging can be simplified by checking the construction of the mutator at the start of the program without generating a very deep trace.
 (Since the calls will happen through mechanisms like do.call(mutator$fun, args) the trace will be hard to read also.

+A constructor lives in mutator_constructor.

+Each mutator has its own script and its own test file.

 Presently no mutator will be allowed to produce indels.
 Hopefully this restriction can be lifted in the future.

 At the moment six posible mutators are envisioned: